Dahlella

-Dahlella is a genus of leptostracan crustacean which lives on hydrothermal vents in the Pacific Ocean.
+Dahlella is a genus of leptostracan crustacean that is common in the deep-sea hydrothermal vent communities, specifically on the Galapagos divide and Eastern Pacific Rise.
 The only species is Dahlella caldariensis.
+It was first described by Robert Hessler.

+Taxonomy

+Upon the first discovery by marine biologist Robert Hessler, the species was recognized as a new genus and species and was proposed to fit between two families, Nebaliopsididae and Nebaliidae.
+The species is currently classified under the Nebaliidae family and it shares it along with other genera such as Nebalia, Nebaliella, and Speonebalia.

 Description

 Dahlella may reach a length of 8.1 mm from the base of the rostrum to the end of the abdomen.
 Much of the animal is covered by a large, hinged carapace.
 Dahlella can be distinguished from other animals in the same family by the presence of a row of denticles (small teeth) on the eyestalks, which it is believed are used to scrape surfaces for food.
 A similar character is found in Paranebalia (Paranebaliidae), but the form of the eyestalk is very different in the two taxa.

+Dahlella caldariensis have long large, curved eyes, a denticulate anterior margin, and small second maxilla according to a study measuring different synapomorphies and Apomorphies of different species in Nebalia and Nebaliidae done by Olesen.
+Due to their deep-sea inhabitance, they lack a functional cornea and therefore have trouble seeing light from hydrothermal vents.
+Hydrothermal vents also produce faint light due to its chemical reactions and properties, which also does not make seeing any better for Dahlella caldariensis.
+The species also has a complex carapace that covers its body almost completely and is not fused, allowing for flexibility and growth for the crustacean.
+Its flexible body makes the organism more suitable when navigating through hydrothermal vents.
+Dahlella have leaf-like appendages they use to move and bring food to their mouths when they are close to hydrothermal vents.

 Distribution

 Dahlella caldariensis has been recorded from a small number of sites around hydrothermal vents in the eastern Pacific Ocean near the Galápagos Islands and on the East Pacific Rise.
 It is one of the deepest-living species of Leptostraca, having been found at depths of over 2300 m.